checkout process

 Step 5: Customize the thank you/order confirmation page

-If you want to thank your customers for confirming their orders, your checkout process isn’t ended yet.
+If you want to thank your customers for confirming their orders, your checkout process hasn’t ended yet.

 Simply take the following steps: